dmtrKovalenko/odiff/README.md

 >;
 ```

 Compare option will return `{ match: true }` if images are identical.
-Otherwise return `{ match: true }` with a reason why images were different.
+Otherwise return `{ match: false, reason: "*" }` with a reason why images were different.

 > Make sure that diff output file will be created only if images have pixel difference we can see 👀